top of page

 Are there any risks?

 Have you heard of ovarian torsion?
 You may have read about it online, or heard your healthcare mention it, it's when the ovary, and sometimes the fallopian tube, twist on the tissues that support them and stops the blood flow.
-There are conditions which may increase the risk of having ovarian torsion and these include women who have ovarian hyperstimulation syndrome (OHSS), endometriosis, and ovarian cycsts.
+There are conditions which may increase the risk of having ovarian torsion and these include women who have ovarian hyperstimulation syndrome (OHSS), endometriosis, and ovarian cysts.

 Undergoing fertility treatment increases the risk due to the size of the ovaries.
 However, this most commonly occurs following egg retrieval, and in only 0.024-0.2% of cases.
 There are even fewer cases during the time between trigger shot and before retrieval.